WWDC 20

 - you can’t create or fetch user’s albums in limited mode

-- no assets to cloud shared assets or albums
+- no access to cloud shared assets or albums

 PHPhotoLibrary.shared().presentLimitedLibraryPicker(from: viewController)